jules-krohn/Project4_music/README.md

  - It uses the `LightFM` library for collaborative filtering.

- - Methods include fitting the model (fit) and generating recommendations for a user (recommend).
+ - Methods include fitting the model (fit), generating recommendations for a user (recommend), and calculating precision at k for model performance.

- - Precision at k is calculated as a measure of model performance.
+ - Recommendations are also normalized between 0 and 1 using min-max scaling.

 **Data Loading and Processing**